-(i) After twelve months continuous service, parents are entitled to a combined total of 52 weeks unpaid parental leave on a shared basis in relation to the birth or adoption of their child.
-For mothers, maternity leave provisions apply

-- and for male employees, paternity leave provisions apply.
-Adoption leave provisions apply in the case of adoption. - (ii) Subject to subclause (c) (vi), parental leave is to be available to only one parent at a time, in a single unbroken period, except that both parents may simultaneously take: - (1) for maternity and paternity leave, an unbroken period of up to one week at the time of the birth of the child; - (2) for adoption leave, an unbroken period of up to three weeks at the time of placement of the child. - (iii) Unless otherwise agreed between the employee and the employer, parental leave shall be granted and taken in accordance with the notice given by the employee as specified below.

-(c) Maternity Leave

-- (i) An employee must provide notice to the employer in advance of the expected date of commencement of parental leave.
-The notice requirements are: - (1) of the expected date of confinement (included in a certificate from a registered medical practitioner stating that the employee is pregnant) at least 10 weeks; - (2) of the date on which the employee proposes to commence maternity leave and the period of leave to be taken at least 4 weeks. - (ii) Where the employee gives notice under (d) (i) the employee must also provide a statutory declaration stating particulars of any period of paternity leave sought or taken by her spouse, and that for the period of maternity leave she will not engage in any conduct inconsistent with her contract of employment. - (iii) An employee will not be in breach of this clause if failure to give the stipulated notice is occasioned by confinement occurring earlier than the presumed date or other compelling circumstances. - (iv) An employee may commence maternity leave at any time within six weeks immediately prior to the expected date of birth. - (v) Where an employee continues to work within the six week period immediately prior to the expected date of birth, or where the employee elects to return to work within six weeks after the birth of the child, an employer may require the employee to provide a medical certificate stating that she is fit to work on her normal duties.
+- (i) After twelve months continuous service, parents are entitled to a combined total of 52 weeks unpaid parental leave on a shared basis in relation to the birth or adoption of their child.
+For mothers, maternity leave provisions apply and for male employees, paternity leave provisions apply.
+Adoption leave provisions apply in the case of adoption. - Subject to subclause (c)(vi), parental leave is to be available to only one parent at a time, in a single unbroken period, except that both parents may simultaneously take: - (1) for maternity and paternity leave, an unbroken period of up to one week at the time of the birth of the child; - (2) for adoption leave, an unbroken period of up to three weeks at the time of placement of the child. - (iii) Unless otherwise agreed between the employee and the employer, parental leave shall be granted and taken in accordance with the notice given by the employee as specified below. - (c) Maternity Leave - (i) An employee must provide notice to the employer in advance of the expected date of commencement of parental leave.
+The notice requirements are: - of the expected date of confinement (included in a certificate from a registered medical practitioner stating that the employee is pregnant) - at least 10 weeks; - (2) of the date on which the employee proposes to commence maternity leave and the period of leave to be taken at least 4 weeks. - (ii) Where the employee gives notice under (d) (i) the employee must also provide a statutory declaration stating particulars of any period of paternity leave sought or taken by her spouse, and that for the period of maternity leave she will not engage in any conduct inconsistent with her contract of employment.